Veteran Rapid Retraining Assistance Program (VRRAP)

 Please take note of the following important program rules for students enrolled under the VRRAP program:

-- A student who fails more than two courses will not be permitted to continue the program under VRRAP funding.
+- A student who fails more than 6 credits will not be permitted to continue the program under VRRAP funding.

 - Under VRRAP program rules, all students must complete their programs within the allocated 12 months and complete their program by 12/11/22.